 Photograph by SIME/eStock Photo

-Dreaming of cheaper gas?
-Fill up in Venezuela, where gas at 9 cents a gallon is the cheapest and most subsidized in the world.
-Even with a relatively low daily income of $30, the share of a day's wages needed to buy a gallon of gas is the lowest anywhere, at 0.3 percent.
+Dreaming of cheap gas?
+Fill up in Venezuela, where gas at 6 cents a gallon is the most subsidized and therefore the cheapest in the world.
+Even with a relatively low daily income of $31, the share of a day's wages needed to buy a gallon of gas is the lowest anywhere, at 0.2 percent.

-President Hugo Chavez has called in the past for the country to reduce its rising gas consumption, but with fuel this cheap there's little incentive to do so.
-Decades of inexpensive gas have persuaded many Venezuelans to consider it part of the social contract.
+Venezuela is a poor country that burns through gas like a rich one.
+President Hugo Chavez has called in the past for the country to reduce consumption, but with fuel this cheap there's little incentive.
 The last time the country tried to cut subsidies, in 1989, it was torn by riots that killed hundreds of people.

 Read more energy & sustainability news.